 Applying for Social Security Disability Benefits can be a long process, taking up to two or even three years from the time you submit your initial application until the time you are given an opportunity to present your case to a judge.
-The wait can be very frustrating and financially draining for those who are unable to work at all, and many people have to rely on help from family members or state assistant programs to make ends meet.
+The wait can be very frustrating and financially draining for those who are unable to work at all, and many people have to rely on help from family members or state assistance programs to make ends meet.

 The Application Process Has (Usually) Three Stages